 How much does it cost to enter?

 £30 inclusive of VAT (non-refundable).
-Payment should be made online by debit/credit card via the John Moores webpage.
+Payment should be made online by debit/credit card via the John Moores Painting Prize web page.
 Please do not send cash.
 Alternatively, artists can register and pay via post or in person at the Walker Art Gallery, Liverpool using a printed registration form.
 You can request a form from the John Moores Painting Prize office using the contact details above.

 When is the registration and payment deadline?

-The deadline to register, including payment of the entry fee, for the John Moores Painting Prize 2016 was 12 noon on Monday 9 November 2015.
+The deadline to register, including payment of the entry fee, for the John Moores Painting Prize 2020 is 12 noon on Tuesday 24 March 2020.

 Where can I view the full terms and conditions of entry?